e271828e/Flight.jl/docs/notes/design/framework_spec.md

 costs, and where the cost lands.
 A diagnostic client claims no
 substitutability: it addresses one build's instances, and a broken binding fails at attach, at its own site, harming only the observer.
-A wiring entry is carried by the declaring *type* and compiled into every instantiation.
-A wire reaching past a generic seam therefore fails at substitution time, at a different site, for whoever exercised the substitution the field advertised — the non-local failure class the error discipline exists to eliminate ([§8.4][s8-4]).
+A wiring entry is carried by the declaring *type* and compiled into every instantiation, which is why its endpoints stop at the boundary: a wire reaching past one would fail at substitution time, at a different site, for whoever exercised the substitution the field advertised — the non-local failure class the error discipline exists to eliminate ([§8.4][s8-4]).
 The rule is strict exactly where a promise depends on it, and relaxed exactly where none is made ([D-083][d-083], [D-130][d-130]).
-Strictness forbids nothing outright: declaring the field's concrete type restores the deep route legally, with the hard-coding visible in the declaration itself ([§6.1][s6-1]).
+Strictness forbids nothing outright in the load-bearing register: declaring the field's concrete type restores the deep read legally, with the hard-coding visible in the declaration itself.
+For wiring there is no deep route left to restore — the face chain is the route ([§6.1][s6-1]).

 Which register a client resolves under is internal framework fact, never user-facing API — the same status as the two `apply!` registers